scttfrdmn/aws-101-for-tranium/README.md

 4. **Error Prevention**: Handles complex AWS interactions with built-in error checking and validation
 5. **Accessibility**: Makes AWS Trainium development more accessible to those new to AWS

-These scripts are especially valuable in educational and research environments where managing AWS resources efficiently is essential for staying within budget constraints.
+These scripts are especially valuable in environments where managing AWS resources efficiently is essential for staying within budget constraints.

 ## 12. Common Troubleshooting and Next Steps